-We are thrilled to announce the launch of our new Human Rights Institute Distinguished Fellows Program.
-HRI Fellows are senior human rights lawyers, academics, and activists who bring a wealth of diverse perspectives and experience to our team.
-Distinguished Fellows consult with faculty, attend courses and colloquia, guest lecture, and contribute to publications.
-We invite students to engage with our Distinguished Fellows during their time here and join us for a meet-and-greet event in the Spring.
+Distinguished Fellows are senior human rights lawyers, academics, and activists who bring a wealth of diverse perspectives and experience to our team.
+They consult with faculty, attend courses and colloquia, guest lecture, and contribute to publications.
+We invite students to engage with our Distinguished Fellows during their time here and join us for our series of lunch & learns about their work and careers.

 Scott Busby has spent more than 30 years working on human rights, refugee, and migration issues, serving in a variety of positions with the U.S. government and international organizations.